MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 jpeg, png, gif, webp, ico.
 The hash value has to be the SHA256 hash of the icon file.
 Not currently supported in Microsoft Edge.)

+- install_as_shortcut
+(Starting with Microsoft Edge
+version 107).
+If enabled the given url will be installed as a shortcut, as if done via the "Create Shortcut..." option in the desktop browser GUI.
+Note that when installed as a shortcut it won't be updated if the manifest in url changes.
+If disabled or unset, the web app at the given url will be installed normally.
+Not currently supported in Microsoft Edge.)

   #### Supported features:

   - Can be mandatory: Yes